Ince railway station: Services

+The station was served by an hourly service in each direction to Manchester Victoria via Atherton and to Wigan Wallgate respectively until the Spring 2025 timetable change.
+Since then (and following the completion of the modernisation work associated with the electrification of the line to Bolton), the service has improved significantly, with an additional two trains per hour each way on the Manchester - Bolton - Southport calling here.
+One eastbound service each hour (via Atherton) continues through to Todmorden, Dewsbury and Leeds.

-There is an hourly daytime Sunday service to Wigan, Southport and Manchester Victoria (via Atherton) in the current (Winter 2022) timetable.
+There is an hourly daytime Sunday service to Wigan, Southport and Manchester Victoria (via Atherton) in the current (Spring 2025) timetable.
 Eastbound services continue to Rochdale and Blackburn.

-Future and electrification
+Electrification

-The line between Wigan and Bolton has been given government approval to electrify and upgrade.
-Various bridges are being modified and rebuilt to make way for this.
+The line between Wigan and Bolton has been given government approval to be electrified and upgraded.
+Various bridges were modified and rebuilt to make way for this.
 Ince station will thus have electrification hardware in the future.
+In 2024, the railway station became part of the £100 million electrification project, and was temporarily closed for approximately five months while upgrades took place.